Privacy Badger

 Privacy Badger does contain a “yellowlist” of some sites that are known to provide essential third party resources; those sites show up as yellow and have their cookies blocked rather than being blocked entirely.
 This is a compromise with practicality, and in the long term we hope to phase out the yellowlist as these third parties begin to explicitly commit to respecting Do Not Track.
 The criteria for including a domain on the yellowlist can be found here.

 The initial list of domains that should be cookie blocked rather than blocked entirely was derived from a research project on classifying third party domains as trackers and non-trackers.
 We will make occasional adjustments to it as necessary.
-If you find domains that are under- or over-blocked, please file a bug on Github.
+If you find domains that are under- or over-blocked, please file a bug on GitHub.

 Does Privacy Badger prevent fingerprinting?

-Browser fingerprinting is an extremely subtle and problematic method of tracking, which we documented with the Panopticlick project.
+Browser fingerprinting is an extremely subtle and problematic method of tracking, which we documented with the Cover Your Tracks project.
 Privacy Badger can detect canvas-based fingerprinting, and will block third party domains that use it.
 Detection of other forms of fingerprinting and protections against first-party fingerprinting are ongoing projects.
 Of course, once a domain is blocked by Privacy Badger, it will no longer be able to fingerprint you.

 No. Privacy Badger analyzes the cookies from each site; unique cookies that contain tracking IDs are disallowed, while “low entropy” cookies that perform other functions are allowed.
 For instance a cookie like LANG=fr that encodes the user’s language preference, or a cookie that preserves a very small amount of information about ads the user has been shown, would be allowed provided that individual or small groups of users’ reading habits could not be collected with them.